sdcastillo/sdcastillo.github.io/_posts/2019-06-30-Predictive-Analytics-Exam-Notes.md

 **Background:**

-- I was able to pass this on a first attempt (score of 7) while also sitting for exam STAM for the first time
-- Going into this I had 3 years of R experience and 1.5 years of predictive modeling experience.
+I was able to pass this on a first attempt (score of 7) while also sitting for exam STAM for the first time.
+Going into this I had 3 years of R experience and 1.5 years of predictive modeling experience.
 I did not need to spend time learning programming and could focus on only the source material.
-- Total study hours were about 100 (40 hours on the modules and 60 hours doing practice exams)
+Total study hours were about 100 (40 hours on the modules and 60 hours doing practice exams)

 [These are my notes before the June 2019 version of the exam.](https://nbviewer.jupyter.org/github/sdcastillo/SOA-PA-Exam/blob/master/Exam%20PA%20Notes%20-%206-30-2019.pdf)  I hope that they are helpful.